Alpha Kappa Psi’s Guidance for Chapters During COVID-19

 Would the Fraternity allow pledges to complete the virtual process for Court of Honor?

 Yes, the Court of Honor presentations can be virtual.
 Utilize the video conference options for the group presentations and schedule them accordingly.
 Presentations are not required to be done at the same day/time and the entire chapter is not required to be present.

 Yes, the chapter can utilize surveys / online tools to do pledge voting.
 This can also be done online during your virtual chapter meeting.

 Can we hold a virtual initiation during this timeframe?

-- We removed the handshake, password, motto from it.
+- The handshake, password, motto were removed.